nyantropy/Gravitas/ARCHITECTURE.md

 layers normal, hover, pressed, and disabled panel skins with fallback to normal when a state skin is not supplied. `UiPanelSkinNode` in rendering UI builds a small retained-node subtree with solid/image/nine-slice visual children and a padded content container.
-Menus, inventory screens, windows, VN dialogue boxes, choice buttons, and future UI surfaces should use this shared skin path instead of growing feature-local panel rendering helpers.
+Menus, windows, VN dialogue boxes, choice buttons, tool panels, and future UI surfaces should use this shared skin path instead of growing feature-local panel rendering helpers.

 Nine-slice UI rendering is implemented as a normal retained UI primitive.
 The visual resolver splits a node into nine textured quads, preserves corner UVs,